 Payoneer’s Global Payment Service allows you to receive payments from a customer anywhere in the EU without the need for a remote bank account in the EU.
 You set up an account on the Payoneer website.
 The account is typically active in about a day, and is linked to your usual bank account in your home country.
 You can then send electronic invoices to customers anywhere in the EU, who have the option of paying you via electronic check, direct deposit, or a credit card.
 You can withdraw the money at your local bank account or using your Payoneer MasterCard.

 Registering for a Payoneer account is simple and it takes a few minutes.
 After completing the registration process, you will receive an email asking you to provide more information to verify your identity and profession.
 Documents needed for this include a government-issued ID and a proof-of-address document such as utility bill.

 Dukascopy is a virtual Swiss bank account that you can use to open a bank account in Europe for non residents.
-With its Multi-Currency Account (MCA), you to get Swiss IBANs, VISA plastic and virtual cards with Apple Pay and Samsung Pay, as well as cryptocurrency trading, investments and interbank rates for currency exchange.
+As a bank account in Europe for non residents, Dukascopy comes with Multi-Currency Account (MCA), Swiss IBANs, VISA plastic and virtual cards with Apple Pay and Samsung Pay, as well as cryptocurrency trading, investments and interbank rates for currency exchange.
 Customers’ deposits are protected in the amount of CHF 100’000 in accordance with Swiss regulation.

 You can open a Multi-Currency Account remotely 24/7 from almost any part of the world (except for a list of non-serviced countries).
 You can manage up to 23 different currencies in your account.